mjbright/www.mjbright-training.eu/content/fr/docs/TR_TF-001-FR_Terraformappliquéà(AWS)/_index.md

 **Module: Working with Containers**

-- Managing Azure ACI containers with Terraform
+- Managing AWS ECS containers with Terraform
-- Using Data Sources with Azure ACI
+- Using Data Sources with AWS ECS

 **Module: Working with VMs**

-- Managing Azure virtual machines with Terraform
+- Managing AWS EC2 virtual machines with Terraform
-- Using Data Sources with Azure VMs
+- Using Data Sources with AWS EC2

 **Module: Working with modules**

-- Terraform registry:: Working with existing terraform modules for Azure
+- Terraform registry: Working with existing terraform modules for AWS
-- Writing modules for Azure: Creating clusters of VMs
+- Writing modules for AWS: Creating clusters of VMs

 **Module: Templates**